Abiola-Gbolahan/Data-Analysis/SQL EDA on Chinook Database/Readme.md

 ## How to Use

 1. Download or clone this repo.
-2. Open the `Chinook.sqlite` database in your preferred SQL IDE.
+2. Open the `Chinook.dataset.sql` database in your preferred SQL IDE.
-3. Run the queries inside `eda_queries.sql` to explore the data.
+3. Run the queries inside `Chinook_QueryCodes.sql` to explore the data.
 4. Modify queries or extend analysis as needed for deeper exploration.